mstevetodd/EngineDriver_Home/docs/operation/semi-realistic-throttle.rst

 .. note::
   :class: note-ed-hidden-title

-  See description of the |SRT| integration with decoder braking above.
+  See `Decoder Integration`_ for the description of the |SRT| integration with decoder braking.

 Decoder Mid Function Number(s)
 ------------------------------